nightblade9/SonicBoom/README.md

 * [Playing Audio from a URL](Docs/PlayAudioFromUrl.md)
 * [Handling playback stopped](Docs/PlaybackStopped.md)
 * [Understanding WaveStream, IWavePlayer and ISampleProvider](Docs/WaveProviders.md)
-uture support requests and bug reports.
-Are you willing to stick around on the forums and help out people using it?

 ## FAQ

-### Why does this exist?
+**Q: Why does this exist?**

-Because, as of 2025, there is no maintained cross-platform audio library that you can use in .NET 8+ to play OGG files.
+**A:** Because, as of 2025, there is no maintained cross-platform audio library that you can use in .NET 8+ to play OGG files.

-# Credits
+## Credits

-Special thanks to Mark Heath, the original author and maintainer of [NAudio](https://github.com/naudio/NAudio).
+Special thanks to Mark Heath, the original author and maintainer of [NAudio](https://github.com/naudio/NAudio), and all the contributers.